axibase/atsd/integration/stata/README.md

 ### Load Data with Stata Console

 * Type [`odbc list`](https://stata.com/manuals13/dodbc.pdf) in the Stata Console.
-* Click on the ATSD Data Source Name (DSN) that you have configured in the ODBC-JDBC Bridge
+* Click the ATSD Data Source Name (DSN) that you have configured in the ODBC-JDBC Bridge

 ![](./resources/metric_list.png)

-* Click on a table from the list to view the table description:
+* Click a table from the list to view the table description:

 ![](./resources/table_description.png)

-* Click on `load` to load the entire table as a dataset into memory.
+* Click **load** to load the entire table as a dataset into memory.
-* Click on `query` to re-load the list of tables.
+* Click **query** to re-load the list of tables.

 ## Load Data with SQL Query